shopware/docs/guides/plugins/plugins/administration/add-custom-service.md

 ## Overview

-This guide will teach you how to add a service to the Shopware 6 Administration.
+This guide will teach you how to add a service to the Shopware 6 Administration, using [BottleJS](https://github.com/young-steveo/bottlejs).

 This documentation chapter will cover the following topics: